AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ## Installation Method 2: CIA File

-## Backing up the Home Menu Applet
+## Backing Up the Home Menu Applet

 <p class="note">
 It is <strong>recommended</strong> to backup your Home Menu applet